open-component-model/ocm/docs/reference/ocm_credential-handling.md

 On the other hand credentials can be defined for such sets of identities with partial sets of properties (see [ocm configfile](ocm_configfile.md)).
-A credential request is then matched again the available credential settings using matchers, which might by specific for dedicated kinds of requests.
+A credential request is then matched against the available credential settings using matchers, which might be specific for dedicated kinds of requests.
 For example, a hostpath matcher matches a path prefix for a <code>pathprefix</code> property.

 The best matching set of credential properties is then returned to the